gurubamal/success_taste/README.md

 NOTE:
 Given CODE (only with instructions below) is working fine now (when uploaded), it installs the latest version of everything.
-Later some software versions may have significant changes or updates from the provider in the code, and these scripts would also need updates at that time!
+In future if software versions get significant changes or updates from the provider in the code, and these scripts would also need updates at that time!

 NOTE: Following is just for hands-on and learning practicals.
 In production, you will have to follow security in scripts and implementations (which is not applicable in these practicals).